 - You’re an HR admin at a small, startup software company and the CEO has asked you to figure out headcount needs for the next year.

-- First, you pull up your favorite Eddy article to remember the steps of workforce planning.
+- First, you pull up your favorite HR Encyclopedia article to remember the steps of workforce planning.
 Step one is to analyze your current workforce.
 You pull some general numbers from your HRIS, then you sit down with each function leader at the company to learn more about their teams.

 - Step two is to identify future needs.
 You pull up your organization’s priorities for the year, as well as the most recent SWOT analysis the leadership completed.
 With those in mind, you talk with the CEO about the strategies to accomplish those priorities.